OfficeDev/office-js-docs-pr/docs/excel/custom-functions-json.md

 # Custom functions metadata

-When you define [custom functions](custom-functions-overview.md) within your Excel add-in, your add-in project must include a JSON metadata file which provides the information that Excel requires to register the custom functions and make them available to end-users.
+When you define [custom functions](custom-functions-overview.md) within your Excel add-in, your add-in project must include a JSON metadata file which provides the information that Excel requires to register the custom functions and make them available to end users.
 This article describes the format of the JSON metadata file.

 > [!NOTE]
 > For information about the other files that you must include in your add-in project to enable custom functions, see [Create custom functions in Excel](custom-functions-overview.md#learn-the-basics).